-- (A) High Contact is not limited to contact to the head and includes contact above the shoulders. - (B) A classification of High Contact may apply for a Careless or Intentional Dangerous Tackle which has the potential for injury to be caused through dangerous high contact with the ground but where high contact does not actually occur. - (C) Contact to the Groin includes contact to the crease or hollow at the junction of the inner part of each thigh with the trunk together with the adjacent region and including the testicles. - (D) Contact to the Chest means contact to the breast(s) of the victim Person (females only). - (E) Where contact is both High and to the Body, it will be classified as High Contact. - (F) Where contact is both to the Chest and to the Body, it will be classified as Contact to the Chest (applicable to females only). - (G) Contact will be classified as High, to the Groin or to the Chest (females only) where a Person's head, groin or chest makes contact with another Person or object such as the fence or the ground as a result of the actions of the offending Person.
-By way of example, should a Person tackle another Person around the waist and as a result of the tackle, the tackled Person's head made forceful contact with the fence or the ground the Contact in these circumstances would be classified as High, even though the tackle was to the body.
+- (A) High Contact is not limited to contact to the head and includes contact above the top of the shoulders. - (B) A classification of High Contact may apply for a Careless or Intentional Dangerous Tackle which has the potential for injury to be caused through dangerous high contact with the ground but where high contact does not actually occur. - (C) Contact to the Groin includes contact to the crease or hollow at the junction of the inner part of each thigh with the trunk together with the adjacent region. - (D) Contact to the Chest means contact to the breast(s) of the victim Person (females only). - (E) Where contact is both High and to the Body, it will be classified as High Contact. - (F) Where contact is both to the Chest and to the Body, it will be classified as Contact to the Chest (applicable to females only). - (G) Contact will be classified as High, to the Groin or, in the case of females only, to the Chest, where a Person's head, groin or chest makes contact with another Person or object such as the fence or the ground as a result of the actions of the offending Person.
+By way of example, should a Person tackle another Person around the waist and as a result of the tackle, the tackled Person's head makes forceful contact with the fence or the ground the Contact in these circumstances would be classified as High, even though the tackle was to the body. - (H) The Controlling Body has the discretion to grade contact as Body contact rather than High contact where the Body impact would result in a more significant sanction.